 Why use LCoAT?

-The London College of Apprenticeship Training is a leading apprenticeship training provider.
+The Apprenticeship College is a leading apprenticeship training provider.
 We offer a unique service and we’re able to provide you with the most comprehensive apprenticeship service available.
 We’ll work with you to provide an apprenticeship blueprint.
 A plan specially tailored to help you maximise the value you get from the Apprenticeship Levy.

 To learn more and to have your questions about the Apprenticeship Levy answered, contact us today on 020 3651 4747 or fill in this and we’ll be in touch shortly.